nicksit12/reinvent-network-KAN/README.md

 1 hr daily of group research and coding

 Our communication mode will be via text and we will communicate via email with the professor.
 We will set a cut off for response times at 8:00pm.

+The mapping for the NIC ports, cable pin numbers, and GPIO pin numbers is located the csv file called 'Mappings'.